gando001/robot-challenge/README.md

 The toy robot must not fall off the table during movement.
 This also includes the initial placement of the toy robot.
 Any move that would cause the robot to fall must be ignored.
+The robot cannot move or be placed in a position that has an obstacle.
+An obstacle cannot be placed where the robot is currently positioned.

 Example Input and Output: